-The most recent data released regarding deaths caused by asthma attacks show that 1468 people died from the condition in 2015.
+Sadly, more than 1,300 people in England died as a result of asthma in 2018 (the most recent available data).
 These statistics can be quite frightening, but research has shown that two thirds of asthma-related deaths are preventable with the right treatment and understanding.

 You may have seen our in-depth guide to the medical conditions which affect older people.
-Today’s article focuses on asthma, as we look at the symptoms, treatments and possible causes of the condition.
+Today’s article focuses specifically on asthma.
+We’ll look at the symptoms, treatments and possible causes of the condition.

-All of these narrow the space through which air can flow, which in-turn causes many of the core symptoms of the condition.
+All of these reactions narrow the space through which air can flow, which is what causes many of asthma’s core symptoms.

-The symptoms of asthma can range from mild to more serious, and not everybody will experience all of the symptoms out there.
+There are several symptoms of asthma, which vary from mild to more severe.
+Not everybody will experience every symptom all the time.
 The most common symptoms are:

 - Wheezing – A whistling sound whilst you’re breathing.